aws/aws-cdk/packages/aws-cdk-lib/aws-events-targets/README.md

 import * as iam from 'aws-cdk-lib/aws-iam';
 import * as appsync from 'aws-cdk-lib/aws-appsync';

-const api = appsync.GraphqlApi.fromGraphqlApiAttributes(stack, 'ImportedAPI', {
+const api = appsync.GraphqlApi.fromGraphqlApiAttributes(this, 'ImportedAPI', {
   graphqlApiId: '<api-id>',
   graphqlApiArn: '<api-arn>',
   graphQLEndpointArn: '<api-endpoint-arn>',